alek-yam/employee-analyzer/README.md

 How to build the application
 ---

-> **Important**
-> Java SDK 17 must be installed on the system.

-1. Clone git repository of the project `git clone`
+1. Clone git repository of the project `git clone https://github.com/alek-yam/employee-analyzer.git`
 2. Run `mvn clean compile assembly:single` to build the application.
-3. Once build is created you can find executable JAR file (`employee-analyzer-<version>.jar`) in the `target` subfolder of the project.
+3. Once build is ready you can find executable JAR file (`employee-analyzer-<version>.jar`) in the `target` subfolder of the project.

 How to use the application
 ---

+> **Important**<br/>
+> Java JRE version 17 or higher must be installed on your system.<br/>
+> See more details on page [Get Java for desktop applications](https://www.java.com/en/)

 The application is delivered as JAR file and can be run in terminal using the following command:
 ```shell
 java -jar employee-analyzer-<version>.jar -f <path to csv file>
 ```

-2. Start application with `mvn exec:exec -pl journal-application`
-3. To check that your application is running enter url `http://localhost:8080`
+Path to csv file is mandatory parameter to run the application.
+It can be specified by adding one of the following arguments to the run command:
+* `--filename <path to csv file>`
+* `-f <path to csv file>`

 Format of csv file should be the following (example):